J8ke-gang/Project-Inventory-Application/frontend/client/README.md

-Mechanic Tools Inventory Management
+Mechanic Tools Inventory webpage

-A web-based tool inventory management app that helps businesses track and manage their tool inventory.
-Users can view, add, update, and delete tools, while admins can manage tool data, brands, and categories.
+A web-based tool inventory where users can view tool by category, add tools to cart, add multiple quanity of each tool and delete tools from cart.

 Project Description
-The Mechanic Tools Inventory Management app allows businesses to easily manage their tools.
+The Mechanic Tools Inventory webpage allows businesses to easily manage their tools.
 This app provides features for adding, updating, viewing, and deleting tools.
-Admin users can also manage tool brands and categories.
 The app is built with a React frontend and an Express.js backend, using PostgreSQL for the database.

 Technologies Used
 Frontend: React, JSX, CSS